djwrisley/RLAC/_posts/2023-09-07-DLN-Assignment-F23.md

 {: .notice}

 Guiding questions for step 3:
-- What are the platforms you use?
+- What are the platforms you might use now? for what?
-- What are you good at in digital environments?
+- What were you good at in digital environments?
+What are the most significant new points you learned?
-- What can you use some improvement in?
+- What can you still use some improvement in?
-- What are you learning about new domains?
+- What are you learning about new domains of thinking about data?
 - How do you feel with working and learning with AI?

+*The Two Prompts/Responses*

 **Prompt 1 with Jan 30 version:**